krux02/ast-pattern-matching/readme.md

 It would just raise the question how are named subexpressions are handled in such optional pattern branches.

+if the parser allows it to add custom conditions to of branches, such as ``of <patter> if a > b:`` it will be implemented.

-The ast matching statement does not work as an expression.
+The ast matching statement does not work as an expression (yet).